Estimate Time11 min

 2. Spouse's plan.
 If your spouse or domestic partner is employed and has health coverage, you may be able to get covered on their employer's plan—and this may be your best and most cost-effective option.
 If your spouse or partner is already retired and has retiree medical coverage, you may be able to be added to that coverage as well.

 3. Public marketplace.
 The marketplace was established by the Affordable Care Act and provides plan options available to anyone who is not yet eligible for Medicare.
 You can no longer be denied coverage for any reason, including a pre-existing condition.
 This was often a significant issue for those contemplating early retirement because affordable health insurance coverage was hard to find and obtain, particularly for those with pre-existing medical conditions.
 Costs for these plans can vary widely, but some people qualify for government-provided subsidies through premium tax credits that can make the coverage more affordable.
 Under the Inflation Reduction Act of 2022, premium tax credit/subsidies are extended until 2025.
-Under ARPA, the 400% federal poverty level (FPL) requirement to qualify for subsidies (also know as the "subsidy cliff") has been removed until 2025.
+Under the American Rescue Plan Act (ARPA), the 400% federal poverty level (FPL) requirement to qualify for subsidies (also know as the "subsidy cliff") has been removed until 2025.

 4. Private insurance.
 To obtain coverage, you can also look to your local health insurance agent, trade or professional associations, and other so-called "private exchanges" that offer plans from multiple carriers.
 You may have more plan options available to you through these outlets than the public marketplace, but note that government-funded premium tax credits cannot be applied to these plans.
 These plans can be found through insurance companies, agents, brokers, and online health insurance sellers.